enogrob/order_normalizer_api/README.md

 ---

 The `order_normalizer_api` is a Ruby on Rails REST API designed to process and normalize legacy data files.
-It accepts files as input, normalizes the data, and returns the processed output, utilizing flexible persistence methods like file storage, databases, or streams.
+It accepts legacy files as input, normalizes and they are returned.
+As it supports background jobs processing, i.e. the system is able to enqueuing and retrieving them when required.
 The API supports order querying with filters for order ID and purchase date ranges, ensuring robust functionality through adherence to SOLID design principles.

 ## Architecture Diagram